WMVP: Top 40 at the "Voice of Labor"

 During the late 1960s and early 1970s, WCFL also featured a popular Sunday night program of "underground" album-oriented music called Ron Britain's Subterranean Circus.
 Due to madcap DJ Britain's sure ear for the innovative and his highly inventive sketches, plus WCFL's powerful AM nighttime signal, these programs gained huge listenership not just in the Chicago area, but in other parts of the country as well.
 Britain's "Sub Circus" made WCFL one of the few AM stations to feature this kind of music, which was a major staple of "underground" FM stations.
 The station also supported local bands with its Sunday evening "Chicago Countdown", hosted by Ron Britain, featuring the recordings of Chicago area music groups.

 The comedy feature Chickenman, a satire based on the Batman TV series, originated on Jim Runyon's morning drive-time show in the fall of 1966.
 It was created by WCFL staffer Dick Orkin, who was also brought from Cleveland to Chicago by Ken Draper.
 All the voices were done by Orkin, Runyon, and Jane Roberts, who also did WCFL's morning traffic reports as "Trooper 36-24-36" (She became Mrs. Jim Runyon.).
 The Chickenman program was subsequently syndicated to radio stations worldwide.

-In August 1968, sales manager Lew Witz replaced Draper as WCFL General Manager.
+In August 1968, sales manager Lew Witz replaced Draper as WCFL general manager.
 Witz continued to make changes to the station during his tenure.
 It was Witz who lured Larry Lujack away from WLS in 1972, and the "less talk-more music" philosophy continued.
 On August 8, 1974, Richard Nixon announced his resignation from the office of President of the United States.
-The announcement occurred at 8 p.m.
-Chicago time, but there was no acknowledgement of it on WCFL's airwaves until 11:30 p.m.
+The announcement occurred at 8 pm.
+Chicago time, but there was no acknowledgement of it on WCFL's airwaves until 11:30 pm.
 Witz defended his decision by saying there was ample local and national coverage of the story so there was no need to interrupt the music on WCFL.
-Gary Deeb, media critic for the Chicago Tribune, blasted Witz in print, saying it was this decision and many others like it that turned WCFL from, "a bright, civic-minded 50,000 watt rock powerhouse into a sonic slum."
+Gary Deeb, media critic for the Chicago Tribune, blasted Witz in print, saying it was this decision and many others like it that turned WCFL from, "a bright, civic-minded 50,000 watt rock powerhouse into a sonic slum".
 By the time the station prepared to enter its "Beautiful Music" phase in early 1976, Witz had totally done away with WCFL's news department.
 Under the management of Witz, the station's turntables used for transferring music onto tape cartridges for broadcast were speeded up from 45rpm to 48rpm.
 This was meant to make for a "brighter sound" than the station's main rival, WLS, and meant that since it was faster, more music could be aired.
 Witz also insisted his on-air personalities broadcast false time checks, in the event listeners might be part of Arbitron ratings households.